OscarWulff/EventTide/README.md

 ### Usage Information
 - **Event Details**: Information about events you create or participate in.
-- **Interaction Data**: Data on how you interact with the app, such as browsing history and event interactions.

 ### Device Information
 - **Device Identifiers**: Information about the device you use to access our app, including IP address, device type, and operating system.